 Build backlinks to your content

-Backlinks, also known as inbound links or incoming links, refer to any external links that point to your site.
+Backlinks (also known as inbound links or incoming links) refer to any external links that point to your site.
 Building backlinks should be at the core of any off-page SEO strategy.

 Search engines see backlinks as votes of confidence for the page they link to.
 If another site links to your page, that tells Google they deem your site to be trustworthy.
-Google cares about your off-site reputation, so make sure you construct quality links to your site from reputable sources.
+Google cares about your off-site reputation, so make sure you build quality links to your site from reputable sources.

-If you write guest posts to be published on other platforms include links that lead back to your website.
+If you write guest posts to be published on other platforms, include links that lead back to your website.
 Rather than sending people to your home page, try to insert URLs that direct people to related content they may find interesting.

 Alternatively, you could analyze your competitor’s backlink profiles to see which publications you might be able to gain backlinks from too.